Here is the "Electricity - Basic Navy Training Courses"

 = 746/960 = 0.777, or 77.7%

-the power it consumes.
+of the power it consumes.
 The balance of power - 22.3 percent is lost as heat and

 friction.
 Look at figure 35.
 It shows the power and the power losses as a picture.

 If you follow the arrows through this picture of a motor, you will find the input

-power is ELECTRICAL

-by a rotating shaft.
-This gives you the definition of a motor - A MACHINE WHICH CONVERTS
+power is delivered by a rotating shaft.
+This gives you the definition of a motor

-pounds through 2 feet of space every second.
+Or, 275 pounds through 2 feet of space every second.
 Or, 55 pounds through 10 feet

 To be sure you understand these terms, consider a harder example.
 Figure 36 shows

-a circuit involving a 10 hp motor, a generator, meters, and a 'l,000-foot length of double
+a circuit involving a 10 HP motor, a generator, meters, and a 'l,000-foot length

-volts.
+390 volts.
 The difference -50 volts - is used in pushing the current through the

 You can calculate the resistance of this wire -